Here’s how to make an edible play doh recipe with peanut butter for kids plus creative playdough ideas for kids.

 It’s so quick and easy, which is a good thing since it is often requested in our home.
 We first made it after seeing this edible playdough post on Make and Takes several years ago and have made it regularly since.
-In fact, I think we’ve made peanut butter playdough three times in the last two months!

-And they make faces and people.
+And they also love to make faces and people!

 - 1 cup creamy peanut butter